 If you need an interior designer – contact Hammerdown today!

-Our interior designer loves to discuss new projects and enjoys creative, problem-solving challenges.
+Our interior design-build team loves to discuss new projects and enjoys creative, problem-solving challenges.
 Time and time again, we rise above our customers’ expectations – with our leading service, design-build process, and quality craftsmanship which is visible on each renovation we complete.

-If you’re looking to start home renovations, contact our interior designer get your project rolling.
+If you’re looking to start home renovations, contact us for an interior design consultation get your project rolling.
 Contact us by calling 204.793.0500 or request your free estimate appointment through our website.